Updated: January 24, 2024 - 18 min read

 It’s crazy how you can trick your brain—I started associating ambiguity with good things, and literally smiling during uncertain times, which actually releases “happy chemicals” in your brain.
 I told myself repeatedly that I love working with ambiguity and uncertainty since it triggers the creative process.
 And of course, the more ambiguous problems I solved, the more confidence I built.
 Eventually, I became more comfortable with it.

-In my experience, ambiguity can comes in a few forms.
+In my experience, ambiguity can come in a few forms.
 Ambiguity around:

 The best way to get comfortable with it is by applying “progressive elaboration.”
 We know that there are a lot of unknowns and we also know that it is possible to disambiguate the easiest ones first.
 So I have found myself working my way up from easier problems to harder ones to resolve ambiguity over time.